slalom/dataops-infra/components/aws/secrets-manager/README.md

-# `aws/secrets-manager` Component Module
+# AWS Secrets Manager

+`components/aws/secrets-manager`

+## Overview

-This components module takes as input a set of maps from variable names to secrets locations (in YAML or JSON).
+This module takes as input a set of maps from variable names to secrets locations (in YAML or JSON).
 The module uploads those secrets to AWS Secrets Manager and returns the same map pointing to the IDs of new AWS Secrets manager locations.
 Those IDs (aka ARNs) can then safely be handed on to other resources which required access to those secrets.

 **Usage Notes:**